Wrapped In Jamie Border Pattern

 Border Round 24 Left-Handed

-Ss into the top of the first sc of the starting corner. – 49 sts plus ch2 corner space per side
+Ss into the first sc of the starting corner. – 49 sts plus ch2 corner space per side

 25.1 – Popcorns into indicated stitches